 Next to your domain name click Actions and select Edit from the dropdown.

 On the "Edit Domain Settings" page you can set different restrictions including Require all users to authenticate with the Identity Provider.
-This will enforce that SSO must be used when logging into DocuSign.
+This will enforce that SSO must be used when logging into DocuSign via browser or mobile app.

 You can login to DocuSign by clicking Company Login on the DocuSign website.
 On the company login page enter in your e-mail address and click Continue.
 This redirects to the Duo Access Gateway login page.
 Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the DocuSign site after authenticating.